Medical diffusion on a budget: Textual Inversion for medical image generation: Experiments

 \subsection{Composability of embeddings}

-One particularly attractive property of textual inversion is that you can use your newly introduced concept in text prompts, even by combining multiple trained embeddings.
-In this section we give visual evidence that this works, to an extent, for medical data as well.
-Firstly, in Figure \ref{fig:disease_interpolation}, disease state is gradually increased from healthy to diseased, using composable diffusion.
-For instance, the cardiomegaly radiograph in the second column (25\% diseased) is generated with a prompt like "\textit{0.25*$<$healthy$>$ AND 0.75*$<$cardiomegaly$>$}".
-This seems to work well across the modalities studied in this paper: the tumors in the prostate example become gradually more prominent (darker on ADC, brighter on DWI); the heart in the cardiomegaly example appears to grow from left to right; the tissue in the lymph node metastasis example becomes gradually more abnormal.

-Even combining multiple conditions in a single image appears to work, as illustrated by Figure \ref{fig:chexpert_composition}.
-Here we start with a healthy image and consequently add pleural effusion, pneumonia and cardiomegaly to the prompt for a single random seed.
-For the image with all three diseases, we gave each embedding a strength of 0.5 and found that it works better to increase the CFG scale to 3.
+In this section, we give preliminary evidence that composable diffusion works for medical data in two examples.
+In Figure \ref{fig:disease_interpolation}, the disease state is gradually increased from healthy to diseased.
+The tumors in the prostate example become gradually more prominent (darker on ADC, brighter on DWI).
+Appendix \ref{sec:interpolation_appendix} includes a more extensive figure.
+In Figure \ref{fig:chexpert_composition}, multiple conditions are progressively added to a single healthy example.
+From a healthy image, pleural effusion, pneumonia, and cardiomegaly are added to the prompt for a single random seed.
+For the image with all three diseases, we gave each embedding a strength of 0.5 and found that increasing the CFG scale to 3 works better.

-These examples show that the trained embeddings are flexible and go beyond fine-tuning towards a single new concept.
-The fact that rendering of disease progression or accurate depiction of multiple conditions is possible, while the embeddings have only been trained on cases with a single condition present is a promising result.
-Practically, this could be useful to generate cases with rare combinations of conditions in a single image, or to simulate disease progression for medical surveillance settings.